Provincial Executive Elections

 Every year the party holds internal elections for our governing board, called the Provincial Executive (PE).
 The PE is responsible for the governance of the Green Party of Ontario and sets the strategic goals, annual plan and budget for the party.

-- Secretary (1 Position Available)
+- CFO (1 Position Available)

 - Young Greens Representative (2 Positions available)